Mobility scooters: Essential guide to staying safe

 Do mobility scooters need an MOT?

-No – there’s no legal requirement for an MOT.
-However, class 3 scooters do need to meet certain standards, including:
+There’s no legal requirement for an MOT.
+However, class 3 scooters do need to meet certain standards, including: front and rear lights, indicators, a horn, rear-view mirror,and an amber flashing light if used on dual carriageways.

 Even though an MOT isn’t needed, it’s a good idea to get your scooter serviced regularly.